Dr James Leibold

 Area of study

-Dr Leibold has research expertise on the politics of ethnicity, race and national identity in modern Chinese history and society, and is currently engaged in research on ethnic policies and conflict in contemporary China with a particular focus on Xinjiang and its Uyghur Muslim minority.
-He is the author and co-editor of four books and over twenty peer-reviewed articles and book chapters, and a frequent contributor to the international media on these topics.
+Dr Leibold has research expertise on the politics of ethnicity, race and national identity in modern Chinese history and society, and is currently engaged in research on ethnic policies and conflict in contemporary China with a particular focus on the Uyghur and Tibetan communities of Western China.
+He is the author and co-editor of four books and over twenty-five peer-reviewed articles and book chapters, and a frequent contributor to the international media on these topics.
+He is the lead Chief Investigation on a Australia Reseach Council Discovery Project (DP180101651) on "Urbanising Western China: Nation-building on the Sino-Tibetan Frontier" with Associate Professor Benjamin Hillman (ANU), Dr Gerald Roche (University of Melbourne) and Associate Professor Yudru Tsomu (Sichuan University).
 Dr Leibold lecturers on the history and contemporary politics of modern China in the Politics, International Relations and Asian Studies programs at La Trobe.

 Asian History- Please contact me to discuss a topic.

 Government and Politics of Asia and the Pacific

 - Ethnic policy, ethnic relations and ethnic conflict in Asia, and Australia-Asia relations

 Language and Culture in Society- Please contact me to discuss a topic.

 - AST1ICI - Introduction to Asia: China and India.